-Students will apply knowledge, attitudes and skills that were learned in a Marketing program in a more comprehensive and authentic way in this capstone course.
+Students apply Agricultural and Environmental Systems program knowledge and skills in a more comprehensive and authentic way.

-Capstones often include project-/problembased learning opportunities that occur both in and away from school.
-Under supervision of the school and through community partnerships, students may combine classroom learning with work experience.
+Capstones are project/problem-based learning opportunities that occur both in and away from school.
+Under supervision of the school and through partnerships, students combine classroom learning with work experience to benefit themselves and others.
+These can take the form of mentorship employment, cooperative education, apprenticeships and internships.